 I wanted everybody to know how bad things were.

-On top of the debt that put everyone in poverty and on food stamps and out of the employment lines.
+I wanted to know how badly his policies failed on top of the debt that put everyone in poverty and on food stamps and out of the employment lines.

-You know, the Republican establishment by every account, they better get in line or get out of the way because they're useless.
+You know, the Republican establishment, by every account, they better get in line or get out of the way because they're useless.

-And for all the talk about a Republican civil war, look at the Democratic Civil War.
+And for all the talk about a Republican Civil War, look at the Democratic Civil War.

-You gotta love that.
+You got to love that.

-And angry Hillary supporters protesting like they are.
+And angry Hillary supporters protesting like that.

 That's pretty good.